-Step 3: The Low Alarm and Main Alarm trip point settings are written on the inside front cover.
-Make note of the settings.
+Step 3: The trip point setting of the unit is written on the inside front cover.
+Make note of the setting.

 Step 4: To check for proper operation of the Monitoring, Leak Wait, and Alarm modes, it is necessary to prepare a sample of the refrigerant gas being used.